Skip to main content

 Pros and Cons: Is Child Life Insurance Worth It?

 Now you know a bit more about life insurance for children.
-It’s a great option for some families but not all families.
-To understand whether it’s a great option for you, it’s important to understand both the pros and the cons.
+These policies are optional, and they may or may not be the best choice for any given family.
+To understand whether it’s a great option for your own family, it’s important to understand both the pros and the cons.

 Beyond Just Insurance: Additional Perks and Riders